ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 * Built with Launch and Dispatch for multi-thread to improve application performance and thread safety when updating notification and obtaining permissions
 * Implemented module development pattern by dividing the music player model into permissionModule, mediaModule, repositoryModule and etc.

-Ai-Debater Classfication Model
+Ai-Debater Classification Model
 ------
 Python, Pytorch, Bert, Transformers, *June 2021*, [GitHub]((https://github.com/ZYChimne/AI-Debater))
-* Used adapted constrast learning and smoothed dropout strategies and evaluate our method on Bert and variances of Bert
+* Used adapted contrast learning and smoothed dropout strategies and evaluate our method on Bert and variances of Bert
 * Improved model performance from 78% to 92% in original baseline test setting and from 74% to 80.3% in test dataset setting

 Dropout Against Deep Leakage from Gradients
 ------
 Python, Pytorch, *June 2021*
 * Re-implemented Deep Leakage from Gradients (NeurIPS2019) and evaluate the data leaking problem on commonly used datasets
-* Explored new ways to prevent detecting and recovering original raw data, and eventually used Dropout to prevent Deep Leakage from Gradients converages to original local data with minimal model performance loss
+* Explored new ways to prevent detecting and recovering original raw data, and eventually used Dropout to prevent Deep Leakage from Gradients converges to original local data with minimal model performance loss

 Cminus Compiler
 ------